dpEmu/dpEmu/docs/installation.rst

 Installing dpEmu
 ================

-To install dpEmu on your computer, execute the following commands in your terminal.
-(This installation option will not allow you to run examples):
+To install dpEmu on your computer, execute the following commands in your terminal:

 .. code-block:: bash